Skip to content

 The Ideal Candidate

-• Desire for increased volume and improved breast shape
+• Desire for more breast volume or improved breast shape

-• Asymmetry where one breast is naturally smaller than the other
+• Natural breast asymmetry or one breast smaller than the other

 Procedure Quick Facts